Have you ever smoked a turkey? It can be a bit overwhelming the first time, but once you learn the right steps, it's not difficult at all.

 - ground black pepper

-A rub made of salt, pepper, poultry seasoning, onion powder, and garlic will make a great tasting turkey.
+A rub of salt, pepper, poultry seasoning, onion powder, and garlic will make a great-tasting turkey.

 If you prefer your smoked turkey a tad sweet, try making a rub of honey, garlic, onion, and a little soy sauce.
 Again, it's all about finding the flavor combinations you enjoy most.